 When choosing to take a working holiday, it’s important to consider where you want to move, what type of visa requirements there are for foreigners, and what type of work you want to do during your gap year.
 Generally, those taking a working holiday are a bit more laid back about what type of work they take on.
 But don’t rule out that your job abroad could help your current or future career!

 Farms around the world are often looking for extra help to plant crops, pull weeds, assist in harvests, and perform produce quality selections.
 Such work is plentiful in both Australia and New Zealand.
 Additionally, if you do three months of agricultural work in Australia, you qualify to receive a full two-year work visa!
-Find opportunities in person or online at:

-Working on farms can also entail working with livestock, helping the family and even hospitality.
+Working on farms can also entail working with livestock, helping the family, and even hospitality.
 Also regularly check bulletin boards at your hostels, as local farmers looking for temporary workers often post jobs there.

 Hospitality is a large industry that constantly has job openings all over the globe.
 Working in hotels is a great way to live abroad and still meet plenty of travelers.
-Sites like Caterer Global and Hotel Career compile job openings at fantastic hotels throughout the world.

-Restaurants are another industry with a rapid turnover rate that are always looking to hire.
+Restaurants are another industry with a rapid turnover rate that is always looking to hire.
 To work as a cook, server, or bartender, simply print out a CV and begin handing it out to restaurants once you've reached your desired destination.
 Again, the hostel bulletin boards may have postings as well.

 A seasonal job is a great way to live and work abroad.
-Because seasons are happening simultaneously around the globe, summer and winter, spring and fall, there are always companies looking for seasonal hires.
+Because seasons are happening simultaneously around the globe, summer, and winter, spring and fall, there are always companies looking for seasonal hires.

 With wintery activities like skiing and snowboarding, resort lodges are in need of new employees every year.
 If you're a skilled skier or snowboarder, consider becoming an instructor for children, adults, or both at a ski resort!
 If you're not one to hit the slopes, consider working in hospitality at the lodge.
 New Zealand has a great selection of ski resorts to apply to.